The job market slowed last month, but it's still too hot to ease inflation fears

 The Fed was alarmed by an earlier report showing more than half a million jobs were added in January.
 The central bank worries that an overheated job market could put more upward pressure on inflation.

-Friday's report shows January's job gains were only slightly weaker than initially reported, with 504,000 jobs added that month.
+The report shows January's job gains were only slightly weaker than initially reported, with 504,000 jobs added that month, according to the revised figures also out on Friday.

-Job gains in February were widespread, with in-person service industries showing robust gains.
+Job gains in February were widespread, with in-person service industries showing robust hiring.

 "Leisure and hospitality is leading that charge," said Nela Richardson, chief economist for the payroll processing company ADP.